Milk Inside a Bag of Milk Inside a Bag of Milk

 Milk Inside a Bag of Milk Inside a Bag of Milk (stylized as Milk inside a bag of milk inside a bag of milk...) is a 2020 psychological horror visual novel game developed by Russian game developer Nikita Kryukov.
-The game centers around an unnamed female protagonist who visits a nearby grocery market to purchase a bag of milk, but is troubled with the challenges of suffering from severe trauma and psychosis.
+The game centers around an unnamed female protagonist who visits a nearby grocery market to purchase a bag of milk, but is troubled with the challenges of suffering from severe trauma.
 The player plays as a voice inside her head with which she shares an inner monologue.

-The game was published to Steam by Missing Calm on August 26, 2020.
-On November 11, 2022, the game and its sequel were ported to the Nintendo Switch by Forever Entertainment.
+The game was published to Steam by Missing Calm on 26 August 2020.
+A sequel, Milk Outside a Bag of Milk Outside a Bag of Milk, was released on 16 December 2021.
+On 11 November 2022, the game and its sequel were ported to the Nintendo Switch by Forever Entertainment.